 These Rules should, to the extent possible, be enforced in all USPA Events.
 USPA member clubs are strongly encouraged to enforce these Rules in all Club Events.

 It is recognized that some limitations may from time to time exist which make it impossible or impractical for the Host Tournament Committee (also referred to herein as the "Committee") to fully enforce these Rules.
 In such cases, the Committee shall spell out such exceptions prior to any USPA Event.
 The Committee shall make every effort to comply with the intent of these Rules if an exception must be made for a USPA Event.
-In a Club Event, a USPA member club's Host Tournament Committee may adopt one more variances for these Rules before the event with notice to the teams, providing that the USPA member club accepts responsibility for the consequences of any such adoption and the USPA member club's Host Tournament Committee believes that any such adoption is in the best interest of the USPA member club and the sport.
+In a Club Event, a USPA member club's Host Tournament Committee may adopt one or more variances from these Rules before the event with notice to the teams, provided that (i) the USPA member club's Host Tournament Committee believes that any such variance adoption is in the best interest of the USPA member club and the sport; and (ii) the USPA member club accepts responsibility and any liability for the consequences of any such variance adoption(s).
+Notwithstanding the foregoing, no USPA member club or Host Tournament Committee may adopt any variance from USPA Arena Rules 3a(2) or 4b(7) (regarding helmet requirements).
 The Committee should use restraint in making "house rules" and do so only if it is in the best interest of the players and the event.
 House rules could include, but are not limited to: definition of "goal line," "goal mouth," "wall," or "out of play."